AndreasSchachner/CY_Orientifold_database/README.md

 # Database for Calabi-Yau reflection orientifolds

-This database contains Calabi-Yau orientifolds together with their underlying polytope and triangulation data as described in our paper available on the ArXiv:
+This database contains Calabi-Yau orientifolds and their underlying polytope and triangulation data as described in our paper available on the ArXiv: [ArXiv](https://arxiv.org).

 Authors: Chiara Crinò, Fernando Quevedo, Andreas Schachner, Roberto Valandro

 Contact E-Mail: &#97;&#110;&#100;&#114;&#101;&#97;&#115;&#46;&#115;&#99;&#104;&#97;&#99;&#104;&#110;&#101;&#114;&#64;&#103;&#109;&#120;&#46;&#110;&#101;&#116;

+## Available data

+The database contains the following data

+* Polytope data: We present the data of favourable 4D reflexive polytopes from [KS database](http://hep.itp.tuwien.ac.at/~kreuzer/CY/) together with the GLSM charge matrix.
+* Triangulation data: Utilising [CYTools](https://cytools.liammcallistergroup.com), we computed fine, regular, star triangulations (FRSTs) of favourable polytopes.
+Our database contains information about the simplices used for each FRST as well as about the 2nd Chern class, SR ideal and triple intersection numbers.
+* Orientifolds: We provide information about the O-plane configuration as well as the D3-charges from Op-planes, local D7-tadpole cancellation with SO(8)-stacks and non-local D7-tadpole cancellation using fully recombined Whitney branes.
+* Fibrations: By looking for 2D reflexive sub-polytopes, we determined the possible genus one fibrations.
+* Divisor topologies: We computed the Hodge numbers for all prime toric divisors together with Euler numbers and arithmetic genus.
+* Diagonal divisors: We check the presence of diagonal del Pezzo divisors necessary to realise the LVS.

-## How to read the data:
+## How to read the data

 We provide a notebook outlining the format of datafiles contained in the database.

 Questions, comments and suggestions can be directed to &#97;&#110;&#100;&#114;&#101;&#97;&#115;&#46;&#115;&#99;&#104;&#97;&#99;&#104;&#110;&#101;&#114;&#64;&#103;&#109;&#120;&#46;&#110;&#101;&#116;.

-## Employed open-source software:
+## Employed open-source software

-The following open-source projects were used in generating this database and the publicaion:
+The following open-source projects were used in generating this database and the publication:

 * [Sage](https://www.sagemath.org) and [CYTools](https://cytools.liammcallistergroup.com) for polytope and triangulation data